wltrup/iOS-Swift-Circular-Progress-View/README.md

 # Circular Progress View
-A fully customisable `Swift` class for a progress view similar to what the _Apple Watch_ has.
+A customisable `Swift` class for a progress view similar to what the _Apple Watch_ has.

 ## Motivation
 You may have seen that the _Apple Watch_ has some cool new progress views, like this: